 The majority of vidders are women.
 Vidding goes back to the 1970’s and the VCR.
 Female fans would “dub” back and forth between two VCRS to create new footage and then finally replace the soundtrack with a song.
 These were actually among the earliest music videos!

-The assigned readings for this week discus the specifically feminine side of vidding, and argue about whether vidding should remain part of an alternative “gift” economy, where women share their re-imaginings of male-created stories among each other as a non-commercial creative act, or whether women should be trying to monetize and cash in on their creativity as men have traditionally done.
+In Summer 2009, an issue of the scholarly publication Cinema Journal featured an “In Focus” section of articles on the subject of “Fandom and Feminism: Gender and the Politics of Fan Production.”
+This provided a fascinating, theoretically informed, and politicized look at the phenomenon of vidding.
+One pair of articles, for instance, discussed the specifically feminine nature of vidding, and argued for an against whether vidding should remain part of an alternative “gift” economy, where women share their re-imaginings of male-created stories among each other as a non-commercial creative act, or whether women should be trying to monetize and cash in on their creativity as men have traditionally done.

 In this re-cut of footage from 300, the underlying eroticism and choreography of the visceral battle sequences and the more explicit homoeroticism from the movie are forefronted in a music video set to the 1980s “gay anthem” of Madonna’s “Vogue.”
 This video arguably re-edits the movie for a straight female and gay male sensibility, showing the aspects of the film that spoke most to luminosity.

 More explicit forms of this kind of “queering” are found throughout the remix work of Slash subculture.